 We got to spend 4 days with Sunny and Mona and Jigna while we were in Iceland.
 In this time, we got to learn so much about them, their personalities and their dynamic, and about their families by sharing one big cottage.
 We also learned what is important for them in terms of pictures and much more.

 This definitely helped us when we were photographing their wedding.
-We knew them as people and friends which helped documenting a very connecting story.
+We knew them as people and friends which helped document a very connecting story.

 See our slideshow from Mona & Sunny’s Iceland shoot.